 Outside Nexsen Pruet

-I enjoy watching sports, particularly Duke basketball and football, and reading, especially biographies.
-While I rarely watch sports and read at the same time, I’m known to keep a book (or e-book) handy so that I can make productive use of time-outs and half-times.
+Ken enjoys watching sports, particularly Duke basketball and football, and reading, especially biographies.
+While he rarely watches sports and reads at the same time, he is known to keep a book (or e-book) handy so that he can make productive use of time-outs and half-times.